ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

 ## Known issues

-- Microsoft.SqlServer.Types not currently supported
+**Microsoft.SqlServer.Types not currently supported**

-Use of DbGeography.
-DbGeometry and HierarchyId is not currently supported, see [discussion here](https://github.com/ErikEJ/EntityFramework6PowerTools/issues/94)
+Use of DbGeography, DbGeometry and HierarchyId is not currently supported, see [discussion here](https://github.com/ErikEJ/EntityFramework6PowerTools/issues/94)

+**EntityFramework.dll installed in GAC**

-- If an older version of EntityFramework.dll is installed in the .NET Framework GAC (Global Assembly Cache), you might get this error:
+If an older version of EntityFramework.dll is installed in the .NET Framework GAC (Global Assembly Cache), you might get this error:

 `The 'PrimitiveTypeKind' attribute is invalid - The value 'HierarchyId' is invalid according to its datatype`